-Once your application has been received, we will carry out a basic tenancy check.
+Once your registration has been received, we will carry out a basic tenancy check.
 If you are in arrears or have committed some other significant breach of tenancy, we will contact you, letting you know what the problem is and what steps you can take to resolve the problem.
 We will make an arrangement with you to clear any debt owed for a previous tenancy, for example.

 Any offers of housing are likely to be suspended until the problem is sorted out.
 If the problem is resolved, the suspension of offers will be lifted.
-If you disagree with the decision to suspend offers, you can appeal against it by making an appointment to speak to the housing manager.
-If there are no problems with the tenancy, your form will be assessed and points awarded for housing need.
-Your application will be entered onto the transfer list in the correct position for your points.
+If you disagree with the decision to suspend offers, you can appeal against it by making an appointment to speak to the Director of Housing.
+If there are no problems with the tenancy, your form will be assessed, and any relevant priority pass(es) awarded.
+You can then place bids for any suitable available properties.